 In the past 14 years, one crucial thing that I've learned is to be on the lookout for people that can be brought in front of clients and will add something useful to the conversation when they are there.
 Every person you hire will not be instantly ready for that step, but you must learn to identify the people that can eventually reach that goal.
 Loads of companies take example from the thailand team building teamxl successes.
 It's become common to send fresh employees to do client facing exercises in foreign countries together.
 This builds strong professional bonds by taking them outside of their comfort zones while on a work mission.

 Here are some criteria that I look for when interviewing people at The Mechanism.
-These questions help me to make the decision about whether or not they will be able to meet directly with clients:
+Skills assessment tests from makipeople.com and these questions help me to make the decision about whether or not they will be able to meet directly with clients:

 - Does the candidate have clear and focused communication skills? (e.g. how quickly does any nervousness dissipate during the interview)